Book Contemporary Chinese Art: A History of the 1970s and 2000s - Thames & Hudson

 Description

-Since its underground origins during the Cultural Revolution, contemporary Chinese art has become a dynamic and highly influential force in the globalized art world, where differences between Eastern and Western civilizations are rapidly diminishing.
+From its underground origins during the Cultural Revolution, contemporary Chinese art has become a dynamic and highly influential force in the globalized art world, where the differences between Eastern and Western civilizations are rapidly diminishing.
 In this first systematic introduction to the subject, Wu Hang presents a much-needed narrative on the development of Chinese art across all media during a period of radical social, political, and economic change in China.

 This richly illustrated and easy-to-navigate chronological survey considers contemporary Chinese art both in the context of specific historical experiences of China and on the international stage.